rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 Similarly, we propose a sentinel for output where input is passed as "iterator and sentinel".
 See [Proposed API](#proposed_api) for the examples.

+We also propose output ranges to have boundaries set independently of the input range(s).
+An algorithm should stop as soon as the end is reached for the shortest range.
+The main motivation is to follow established practices of secure coding, which recommend or even require to always specify the size of the output in order to prevent out-of-range data modifications.
+We think this will not impose any practical limitation on which ranges can be used for the output of a parallel algorithm, as we could not find or invent an example of a random-access writable range which would also be unbounded.

-This *range-as-the-output* approach should not be confused with the `output_range` concept already used with a few serial range algorithms. `output_range` would not be enough for parallel range algorithms which would require random access ranges for the output, similarly to input ranges.
+This *range-as-the-output* approach should not be confused with the `output_range` concept already used with a few serial range algorithms. `output_range` would not be enough for parallel range algorithms which would require random access ranges for the output, same as for the input.

-The benefits of this approach, comparing to taking a single iterator, are:
+The benefits of this approach, comparing to taking a single iterator for the output, are:

 - It creates a safer API where the modified data sequences have known bounds.
-Specifically, the `sized_range` and `sized_sentinel_for` concepts would be applied to the output sequence in the same way as [@P3179R3] applies those to the input sequences.
+Specifically, the `sized_range` and `sized_sentinel_for` concepts would be applied to the output sequences in the same way as [@P3179R3] applies those to the input sequences.
 - Not for all algorithms the output size is defined by the input size.
 An example is `copy_if` (and similar algorithms with *filtering* semantics), where the output sequence might be shorter than the input one.